Enteric nervous system: Functional gastrointestinal disorders

 Functional gastrointestinal (GI) disorders are a class of gastrointestinal disorders where there is a malfunction in the normal activities of the gastrointestinal tract, but there are no structural abnormalities that can explain the cause.
 There are rarely any tests that can detect the presence of these disorders.
 Clinical research in neurogastroenterology focuses mainly on the study of common functional gastrointestinal disorders such as irritable bowel syndrome, the most common functional GI disorder.

 Motility disorders

 Motility disorders are the second classification of gastrointestinal disorder studied by neurogastroenterologists.
 Motility disorders are divided by what they affect, with four regions: The esophagus, the stomach, the small intestines, and the large intestines.
 Clinical research in neurogastroenterology focuses mainly on the study of common motility disorders such as gastroesophageal reflux disease, the damage of the mucosa of the esophagus caused by rising stomach acid through the lower esophageal sphincter.

-Gut ischaemia
+Gut ischemia

 ENS function can be damaged by ischemia.
 Transplantation, previously described as a theoretical possibility, has been a clinical reality in the United States since 2011 and is regularly performed at some hospitals.